HolyBlackCat/cpp-tutorials/language/02_basics/13_constants.md

 # Constants

-Let's look at the example from the last chapter again:
+Let's look at the example from the Arrays chapter again:
 ```cpp
 int arr[5];